czak/devserve/README.md

-# devserve: A minimal webserver with livereload
+# devserve: A tiny webserver with live- and hot-reload

 `devserve` is a small development webserver with built-in live-reloading for HTML files.